g2s3-2018/labs/docs/notebooks/Poisson_INCG.md

 ### Question 1

-> Report the number of inexact Newton and of total CG iterations for a discretization of the domain with $8 \times 8$, $16 \times 16$, $32 \times 32$, $64 \times 64$ finite elements and give the number of unknowns used to discretize the log diffusivity field m for each of these meshes.
+> Report the number of inexact Newton and of total CG iterations for a discretization of the domain with $$8 \times 8$$, $$16 \times 16$$, $$32 \times 32$$, $$64 \times 64$$ finite elements and give the number of unknowns used to discretize the log diffusivity field m for each of these meshes.
 Discuss how the number of iterations changes as the inversion parameter mesh is refined, i.e., as the parameter dimension increases.
 Is inexact Newton-CG method scalable with respect to the parameter dimension?

 The number of inexact Newton and of total CG iterations is independent of the resolution of the spacial discretization.
 This means that inexact Newton-CG method scalable with respect to the parameter dimension, i.e. the cost of solving the inverse problem (measured in terms of number of PDE solves) is independent of the mesh size.

 ### Question 2

-> Compute the generalized eigenvalues and eigenvectors of the Hessian misfit at the solution of the inverse problem for a discretization of the domain with $8 \times 8$, $16 \times 16$, $32 \times 32$, $64 \times 64$ finite elements.
+> Compute the generalized eigenvalues and eigenvectors of the Hessian misfit at the solution of the inverse problem for a discretization of the domain with $$8 \times 8$$, $$16 \times 16$$, $$32 \times 32$$, $$64 \times 64$$ finite elements.
 What do you observe?

 The dominant generalized eigenvalues and eigenvectors look the same at different spatial resolution.
 This is a well-studied spectral property of the Hessian misfit.

 ### Question 3

-> Add the advective term $\mathbf{v} = [30,0]^t$ to the inverse problem and its hIPPYlib/FEniCS implementation and plot the resulting reconstruction of $m$ for a noise level of 0.01 and for a reasonably chosen regularization parameter.
+> Add the advective term $$\mathbf{v} = [30,0]^t$$ to the inverse problem and its hIPPYlib/FEniCS implementation and plot the resulting reconstruction of $$m$$ for a noise level of 0.01 and for a reasonably chosen regularization parameter.
 The *optimal* regularization parameter can be found manually (i.e., by experimenting with a few different values and finding the one that results in a reconstruction that best matches the *true* log diffusivity field), or else by the discrepancy principle, if you are so inclined.

 See function `def AddDiffInverseProblem(nx, ny, v, gamma)` for the implementation.
-Using Morozov's discrepancy principle we chose the regularization parameter $\gamma = 10^{-9}$.
+Using Morozov's discrepancy principle we chose the regularization parameter $$\gamma = 10^{-9}$$.

 ```python